 Deadline for Filing a Wrongful Death Claim in New Brunswick

 The time limit for filing a wrongful death claim in New Jersey is two years from the date of death, according to state law.
 Note that the counter starts from the date of death, not the accident date.
+It is important to begin the investigation as early as possible to collect accident reports and other key evidence before the deadline passes.
 Once two years elapse, you will lose your right to file a claim for financial recovery.
 The lone exception to this limit is cases in which the at-fault party received a murder or manslaughter conviction.
 In these cases, a wrongful death claim can be initiated at any time.

 New Jersey’s wrongful death laws are quite complex, so clients naturally have many questions.
+Experienced wrongful death attorneys in New Brunswick can help answer these complex questions and guide families through the legal process.
 If you have a specific inquiry you’d like to make, contact Brach Eichler Injury Lawyers to speak with one of our knowledgeable partners.

-How can a wrongful death attorney in New Brunswick help me when the at-fault party denies negligence?
+How can a wrongful death lawyer in New Brunswick help me when the at-fault party denies negligence?

-A wrongful death attorney can use evidence to establish fault and prove that the offender caused the victim harm.
+A New Brunswick wrongful death attorney can use evidence to establish fault and prove that the offender caused the victim harm.
 Relevant evidence for these types of cases includes photos/videos, eyewitness accounts, physical evidence, expert testimony, medical documentation, and more.
-During negotiations, an attorney can push back against attempts to deny or shift blame.
+During negotiations, an experienced lawyer can push back against attempts to deny or shift blame, ensuring your rights are protected.

 How can I claim compensation for the financial support I’ve lost after a family member’s wrongful death in New Brunswick?

-A personal injury attorney can help you calculate an exact compensation figure to account for your losses after a wrongful death.
+Brunswick wrongful death lawyers can help you calculate an exact compensation figure to account for your losses after a wrongful death and guide your family through the claims process.
 In most cases, you will file a claim with the at-fault party’s liability insurance policy.
 Recipients can accept a monetary settlement in the form of a single lump sum or a series of payments over time.

 Who can bring a wrongful death claim in New Brunswick, and how can a lawyer guide me through the process?

 The deceased’s personal representative is the only person eligible to file a wrongful death claim on behalf of the deceased’s surviving heirs.
 An attorney can ensure that they meet all filing deadlines and submit the correct documentation.
-They can also help by researching multiple avenues for recovering compensation.
+They can also help by researching multiple avenues for recovering compensation such as your medical expenses.
+Families should consult with an NJ attorney for guidance on wrongful death claims.

 Contact Brach Eichler Injury Lawyers Today to Discuss Your New Brunswick Wrongful Death Case

-After losing a loved one, the last thing you want to think about is insurance claims and negotiations.
+After a loved one’s death, the last thing you want to think about is insurance claims and negotiations.
 You might feel overwhelmed and lost, unsure of what life may have in store.
-The attorneys at Brach Eichler Injury Lawyers have decades of experience protecting the rights and interests of New Brunswick residents like you.
+As an experienced wrongful death attorney, Brach Eichler Injury Lawyers and our team of wrongful death lawyers are here to help you after your loved one’s death.
+We have decades of experience protecting the rights and interests of New Brunswick residents like you.
 We have recovered millions for clients in wrongful death claims and understand how to best approach New Jersey’s civil restitution system.
-With our help, you can recover money for the losses you have suffered, granting you a firm foundation to move on and rebuild.
+With our law firm’s help, you can recover money for the losses you have suffered, granting you a firm foundation to move on and rebuild.

 Contact our offices online or call (973) 364-8300 for a free, no-obligation case consultation with a personal injury attorney in New Brunswick.
 We are available 24/7, so get in touch anytime.
 We look forward to learning about your situation, helping you understand your rights and options, and fighting to pursue the justice your family deserves.